dib-lab/farm-notes/integrate_github.md

 +----[SHA256]-----+
 ```

 Great!
-Now you have a private and public SSH key in you `.ssh` directory on Farm.
+Now you have a private and public SSH key in your `.ssh` directory on Farm.
 You can see these files with the following command:

 ```
 ls .ssh